strawberryfield/BBS/docs/code/BBS.DataTier.md

 ##### Summary

-Elements of the table 'MessageSeenBy'.
+Elements of the table 'MessageSeenBy':
+System that already received the message

 <a name='P-Casasoft-BBS-DataTier-DataModel-MessageSeenBy-Id'></a>
 ### Id `property`